JanMattner/CodeQualityProfile/README.md

 You need to install Visual Studio 2017 or at least dotnet 1.0.1 in order to properly create or consume the Code Quality Profile package and client tool.

 The `dotnet` command must be available from the command line (in the global PATH).
+If you need futher infomation for using the dotnet core CLI you can get them visiting the GitHub dotnet CLI [page](https://github.com/dotnet/cli).

 ### Install the Client Tool